Skip to main content

 3. Choose the condition "Custom Event"

-4. By choosing "ALL", you can set multiple conditions which are all looking at a single custom event.
+4. By choosing "ALL", you can set multiple conditions that all look at a single custom event.
 In other words, all conditions within the rule have to be true for 1 custom event.

 5. In this example, the Custom Event needs to